Shayankhad/PVZ/README.md

-in this program we have 2 folders:
+In this program we have 4 main directories:
-1) the src folder that contains cpp and hpp files
+1) the src directory that contains cpp files.
+2) the include directory that contains hpp file.
-2) th buid folder that our make file puts the .o (object) files in it.
+3) the obj directory that our Makefile file puts the .o (object) files in it.
-3) and there is a Makefile:
+3) and there is a file directory that constains pics and audios.
 -----------------------------
 -----------------------------

-this make file make each cpp and hpp files in src(source) file to build file as a .o file and doesnt matter if we add or change cpp or hpp filles it still does it works.